The Low-Down on Building Your Own DIY Tools

 Position the handle by inserting its end onto the holes.
 Using a wire, suspend the handle so it will stay in place while you pour the concrete mix onto the mold.
 Fill the mold using your hand or a wide-mouthed funnel.
 The mold will flatten a bit, but it’s perfectly fine.

 Reposition the handle as necessary.
 Make sure that both hands have enough room when handling it.
 Let it set.
 Dry it for 2 to 3 days or more, if necessary.
-The finished kettlebell should look like this.

 Hand weights are the DIY gym equipment you always think about when you think of exercise They can help strengthen your grip and strengthen your body overall!